-We flip on the SyFy Channel for two reasons: to watch awesomely awful movies like Sharknado, and to watch reruns of Battlestar Galactica, mainly to admire the ingenius physique of Tricia Helfer's character Number Six.
+We flip on the SyFy channel for two reasons: To watch awesomely awful movies like Sharknado, and to watch re-runs of Battlestar Galactica and admire the ingenious physique of Tricia Helfer's character, Number Six.
 A cunningly coldhearted Cylon informant, Number Six poses as a human, uses her sex appeal to coax defense secrets out of Dr. Baltar, then flees the scene like a perfect con woman.
 Unfortunately Baltar's menacing hookup cost billions of lives, but at least he can say he scored an interstellar hottie.

 Pris: <em>Blade Runner</em>-

 Three words: "basic pleasure model."

 The Terminatrix: <em>Terminator 3: Rise of the Machines</em>-

 Although she's the most remorseless robo babe on this list, there's just something about the T-X's ability to shape-shift into anyone she wants that flips our switch.